Unveiling the Mystery: A Deep Dive into 609 Divided by 21

 Error Checking and Verification

 It's crucial to verify our answer.
 We can do this by performing the reverse operation, multiplication: 21 x 29 = 609.
-This confirms our result.
+Because of that, this confirms our result.
 Another check would be using a calculator; however, understanding the underlying process is far more valuable than simply obtaining the answer through a machine.

 Practical Applications of Division